ejplatform/django-boogie/docs/orm.rst

 Pandas integration
 ==================

-Sometimes SQL (or Django's ORM) is simply not powerful enough to perform some types of muti-row computations.
-Boogie query sets integrate with `Pandas <https://pandas.pydata.org>`, which is a great package to perform data manipulation in the Pydata stack.
-Compared to many hand-written solutions that iterates over a sequence of objects, Pandas data frames offer simpler APIs and are much more computationally efficient.
+Sometimes SQL (or Django's ORM) is simply not powerful enough to perform some advanced multi-row computations.
+Boogie query sets integrate with `Pandas <https://pandas.pydata.org>`, which is a great package to perform data manipulation in table-like structures.
+Compared to many hand-written solutions that iterates over a sequence of objects, Pandas data frames offer simpler APIs and can be much more computationally efficient.

-All Boogie query sets have a "to_dataframe()" and "save_dataframe()" functions.
+All Boogie query sets have a "to_dataframe()" and "update_dataframe()" functions.
+The first returns a dataframe from queryset data:

->>> users[:, ['name', 'age']].to_dataframe()
+>>> users[:, ['name', 'age']].to_dataframe()                # doctest: +ELLIPSIS
                name  age
-pk
+...
 0       John Lennon   27
 1    Paul McCartney   26
 2   George Harrison   22
 3        Ringo Star   29

+The second updates the database using data from a pandas dataframe.
+Dataframe indexes must correspond to primary keys.

 >>> df = users[:, 'age'].to_dataframe()
 >>> df['age'] += 1
->>> users.save_dataframe(df)
+>>> users.update_dataframe(df)
 >>> users[0, ['name', 'age']]
 Row('John Lennon', 28)